Hadoop-bigdata/Hadoop/Hadoop-Installation.md

 * 1.2 Install Docker on the local machine

 * 1.3 Set up Docker Environment

+	For MAC users:

 	First, click on Docker logo next to your time clock, then click on preferences.
 	In the perferences, click on advanced.
 The Docker default environment CPUs is 2 and Memory is 2GB.

 	For running the Hadoop, I update the CPUs to 4 and Memory to 6GB for my computer.
 	However, the Docker preferences depends on your computer.
 	The more Memory and CPUs you give to Docker, the faster running speed you have.
-If the Docker is not running properly, 		givng more Memory and CPUs can potentially solve the problem.
+	If the Docker is not running properly, giving more Memory and CPUs can potentially solve the problem.

+	For Windows users:

+	Find location, how to set up

 ## 2. Pull Hadoop Image in Docker

-After install Docker on the local machine, you need to open the terminal (for mac) or command line (for Windows)
+After install Docker on the local machine, you need to open the terminal (for MAC) or command line (for Windows)

 * 2.1 Pull Hadoop Image